Call4Cloud | MMP-C | Autopilot | Device Preparation

 1. It brings back the possibility to enroll devices with Autopilot pre-provisioning without the requirement to delete the Intune object first!

-2. it fixes the required missing frameworks for your Microsoft Store apps after your device went through a remote Wipe!
+2. it fixes the required missing frameworks for your Microsoft Store apps after your device goes through a remote Wipe!

 Microsoft Store Apps not working after performing a Wipe (call4cloud.nl)

-3. Last but not least!… it fixes the issue I showed you in this blog when you are pre-provisioning a device!
-When you have installed the required KB5016629 update, it looks like you can pre-provision your device without being afraid of a broken Autopilot device!
+3. Last but not least, it fixes the issue I showed you in this blog when pre-provisioning a device!
+After installing the required KB5016629 update, it looks like you can pre-provision your device without being afraid of a broken Autopilot device!

 Conclusion

-Having a good understanding of what could be causing a reboot during Autopilot is always good!
-When the reboot is triggered by Autopilot itself, normally it just reboots and will continue to the Account ESP stage.
+It’s always good to have a good understanding of what could be causing a reboot during Autopilot!
+When Autopilot triggers the reboot, it normally just reboots and continues to the Account ESP stage.

 Requiring Online Microsoft Store Apps and the Autopilot ESP (call4cloud.nl)